-The inputs and outputs shall be active balanced/unbalanced designs terminated with both XLR and 1⁄4" TRS (tip-ring-sleeve) connectors.
-RFI filters shall be provided.
-The unit shall provide a passive bypass feature requiring no power to operate.
-Infrasonic and ultrasonic filters shall be built-in.
-LEDs shall be provided to indicate overload conditions.
+The inputs and outputs shall be active balanced/unbalanced designs terminated with XLR and 1⁄4" TRS (tip-ring-sleeve) connectors.
+RFI, infrasonic and ultrasonic filters shall be provided.

+The unit shall incorporate a front panel power switch.
 The unit shall be capable of operation by means of its own built-in universal power supply operating at 100-240 VAC and meet CE requirements.
 The unit shall be UL and cUL listed.
 The unit shall be entirely constructed from cold-rolled steel.

-The unit shall be a Rane Corporation ME15S Equalizer.
+The unit shall be a Rane Corporation ME60S microGraphic Equalizer.